 The Company performed an evaluation of subsequent events through the date of filing of these condensed consolidated financial statements with the SEC.
-There were no material subsequent events which affected, or could affect, the amounts or disclosures in the condensed consolidated financial statements.
+Other than the matters noted below, there were no material subsequent events which affected, or could affect, the amounts or disclosures in the condensed consolidated financial statements.